Recapitulation theory of atonement: History

-There follows two representative quotes from Irenaeus:
+There follow two representative quotes from Irenaeus:

 [Christ] was in these last days, according to the time appointed by the Father, united to His own workmanship, inasmuch as He became a man liable to suffering ...
 He commenced afresh^{1} the long line of human beings, and furnished us, in a brief, comprehensive manner, with salvation; so that what we had lost in Adam—namely, to be according to the image and likeness of God—that we might recover in Christ Jesus.

 ^{1} So the Syriac.
 The Latin has, "in seipso recapitulavit," He summed up in Himself.

 He has therefore, in His work of recapitulation, summed up all things, both waging war against our enemy, and crushing him who had at the beginning led us away captives in Adam ...the enemy would not have been fairly vanquished, unless it had been a man [born] of woman who conquered him. ...
 And therefore does the Lord profess Himself to be the Son of man, comprising in Himself that original man out of whom the woman was fashioned, in order that, as our species went down to death through a vanquished man, so we may ascend to life again through a victorious one; and as through a man death received the palm [of victory] against us, so again by a man we may receive the palm against death.

 For Irenaeus, the ultimate goal of Christ's work of solidarity with humankind is to make humankind divine.
 Of Jesus he says, he "became what we are, that He might bring us to be even what He is Himself".
-This idea has been most influential in the Eastern Christianity, particularly within the Eastern Orthodox Church, having been taken on by many other Church Fathers, such as Ss.
-Athanasius, Gregory of Nazianzus, Augustine, and Maximus the Confessor.
+This idea has been most influential in the Eastern Christianity, particularly within the Eastern Orthodox Church, having been taken on by many other Church Fathers, such as St. Athanasius, Gregory of Nazianzus, Augustine, and Maximus the Confessor.
 This Eastern Orthodox theological development out of the recapitulation view of the atonement is called theosis ("deification").

 A more contemporary, slightly differing expression of the recapitulation view can be seen in D. E. H. Whiteley's reading of Paul the Apostle's theology.
 Whiteley favourably quotes Irenaeus' notion that Christ 'became what we are, that He might bring us to be even what He is Himself', although he never describes Paul's view of the atonement as a recapitulation; rather, he uses the word 'participation':